 Since the Day of the Very Many Shots, the appeal of traveling to a place has become inversely proportional to the number of extra shots required to travel there.
 While I haven’t actually caught her plotting out the Fossil ROI Per Shot Received ratio out in Excel yet, this is clearly the calculation that is going on in her head.

 Some shot trauma is acceptable if there are fossils to be had

 She seems to be willing to undergo some shot trauma in advance if she’s likely to come home from the trip bearing her very own freshly excavated and plaster-encased dinosaur fossil.
 By this metric, Texas; the Hell Creek Formation in Montana; Lyme Regis, England (where Mary Anning found her ichthyosaur at age 12 in the early 1800s); and DisneyWorld (no dinosaurs, but no shots either) all rate very highly on my daughter’s travel list.

-And while she cringed when she learned she might have to get four more shots to go dinosaur hunting in Mongolia, after a great deal of thought (and a second viewing of National Geographic’s Dinosaur Hunters, which makes it sound like dinosaur bones are just lying around in the Gobi Desert waiting for intrepid explorers to pack them up and take them home), she decided that if she could space the shots out, the opportunity to go collect some dinosaur bones in the Paleontological Heaven that is the Gobi Desert might just be worth it.
-Maybe.
+My daughter cringed when she learned she might have to get four more shots to go dinosaur hunting in Mongolia.
+But after a great deal of thought (and a second viewing of National Geographic’s Dinosaur Hunters, which makes it sound like dinosaur bones are just lying around in the Gobi Desert waiting for intrepid explorers to pack them up and take them home), she decided that if she could space the shots out, the opportunity to go collect some dinosaur bones in the Paleontological Heaven that is the Gobi Desert might just be worth it.